openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 > **Note:**
 >
-> When using macro expansion features, the `inout` parameter feature cannot be used in macro definitions for now.
+> The `inout` parameter feature cannot be used in macro definitions when using macro expansion.

 ## unsafe

-Interoperability with C introduces many unsafe factors.
-The `unsafe` keyword in Cangjie is used to mark unsafe behaviors in cross-C calls.
+Interoperability with C introduces many unsafe operations, so Cangjie uses the `unsafe` keyword to mark such behaviors.

-Key points about the `unsafe` keyword:
+Key points about `unsafe`:

-- `unsafe` can modify functions, expressions, or a scope.
+- Can modify functions, expressions, or scopes.
-- Functions modified with `@C` must be called within an `unsafe` context.
+- Functions marked with `@C` must be called in an `unsafe` context.
-- Calls to `CFunc` must occur within an `unsafe` context.
+- `CFunc` calls must occur in an `unsafe` context.
-- Calls to `foreign` functions in Cangjie must be within an `unsafe` context.
+- `foreign` function calls must occur in an `unsafe` context.
-- When a called function is modified with `unsafe`, the call site must be within an `unsafe` context.
+- Functions marked with `unsafe` must be called in an `unsafe` context.

 Example usage: